antonzhyliuk/clj-proximity-search/README.md

 ## Match

-The data structure for a match consists of similar types: Operators and Words.
+The data structure for a match consists of similar types: Operators and Keywords.
-Additionally, it has populated indexes for matched words.
+Additionally, it has populated indexes for matched keywords.

 ```clojure
 {:Match    :Op